Tauern Tunnel Special Toll

 Why was the Tauern Tunnel closed?

-On the night of May 29, 1999, a serious traffic accident occurred in the Tauern Tunnel, caused by an Austrian truck driver who fell asleep at the wheel.
-The resulting damage amounted to a total of 28 million euros and led to a closure of the Tauern Tunnel for approximately three months.
+On the night of 29 May 1999, a serious traffic accident occurred in the Tauern Tunnel, caused by an Austrian truck driver falling asleep at the wheel.
+The resulting damage amounted to a total of 28 million euros and led to the Tauern Tunnel being closed for approximately three months.

 Can the Tauern Tunnel be bypassed?